AlexsLemonade/reproducible-research/docs/setup_instructions/windows_installation_instructions.md

 #### R packages for Windows

 Open RStudio (this assumes both R and RStudio have been installed).
-You can check if these packages are installed by scrolling through the `Packages` tab in the bottom-right pane of RStudio.
+You can check if the required packages (`tidyverse`, `rmarkdown`, `optparse`, and `renv`) are installed by scrolling through the `Packages` tab in the bottom-right pane of RStudio.
 If you see the package of interest listed, then you know it's installed.
 For example, the image below tells us that `optparse` is already installed and no additional action is required to install this package:

 <img src="screenshots/general/check_pkg_install.png" alt="Shows that the optparse package is already installed on this computer" width="500">

-If you need to install any of the require packages, use the function `install.packages()` in Console, as follows:
+If you need to install any of the required packages, use the function `install.packages()` in Console, as follows:

 ```r
 # Install optparse only, for example: